Pasco eSchool: Funding

 Pasco eSchool is funded by the Pasco County School Board since 2009.
-The school is also funded by the State of Florida, when Pasco eSchool's students are successful in learning.
+The school also receives state funding from Florida, which is contingent upon student learning success.

 Courses

-At Pasco eSchool, each course is completed digitally, and is designed to be able to be completed in 18 weeks or less by students.
-The courses can be completed at students' own paces.

-Class options
+Curriculum

-Pasco eSchool has the same courses as Florida Virtual School, though it has 50 more elective, career, and technical courses compared to that of Florida Virtual School.
+Each course at Pasco eSchool is completed digitally and is designed to be finished by students in 18 weeks or less.
+Courses can be completed at the student's own pace.
+Pasco eSchool offers the same courses as Florida Virtual School, though it has 50 more elective, career, and technical courses.
 The school has more course options than any other learning program in the State of Florida.

-In July 2012, Pasco eSchool was the first virtual school to create its own elective American Sign Language class in the United States.
+In July 2012, Pasco eSchool became the first virtual school in the United States to develop its own elective American Sign Language course.

 Advanced courses

 The school offers several Advanced Placement (AP) courses for high school students.
 The AP participation rate is 32%.
 There are a total of 23 Advanced Placement courses at Pasco eSchool.
 Pasco eSchool also has an Accelerated Math program for gifted students.